fttlov/JCAdvance/README.md

 <sub>For Sony gamepads you can do the same, but wihou GUI by editing [Keyboard-Mouse] section in \XboxProfile\Default.ini</sub>

 - Fully configurable hotkeys to activate Gyro modes with two-buttons combination support (R+HOME)
+- Add Poling rate option (see more in Technical changes)
 - Add option to read Gyro data from left Joy-con (by defaul - only for right)
+- Add Smooth Filter
+- External pedal now working with almost known dinput wheels\pedals (not just Arduino)
 - A new, user-friendly main menu with info about the current settings and hotkeys (press Alt+Z to old menu)
 <details>
   <summary><b>Spoiler</b></summary>